reposense/RepoSense/docs/dg/styleGuides.md

 ```

 To preserve readability, it is recommended that if-else blocks should only be
-converted to ternary operators if the resultant code can be kept one or two lines long
+converted to ternary operators if the resultant code can be kept at most 3 lines long
 (in accordance to the coding standard).